Parametric solutions of turbulent incompressible flows in OpenFOAM via the proper generalised decomposition: Proper generalised decomposition for parametric turbulent flow problems

+As for the \texttt{PGD-NS} routine, the alternating direction scheme in the \texttt{PGD-SA} algorithm stops when the computed increment is negligible with respect to the amplitude of the mode.
+Moreover, the PGD enrichment procedure finishes when the relative amplitude of the current mode is negligible with respect to the previously computed ones.

-\subsubsection{\texttt{PGD-$\nu_t$}: devising a separated turbulent viscosity}
+\subsection{\texttt{PGD-$\nu_t$}: devising a separated turbulent viscosity}

+The approximation $\nuTpgd^m$ of the eddy viscosity provided by the \texttt{PGD-SA} routine is employed to construct a separated representation $\turbNUpgd^q$ of the turbulent viscosity, according to the relation~\eqref{eq:nuT}.
+This procedure is performed by the \texttt{PGD-$\nu_t$} routine, before going back to the \texttt{PGD-NS} algorithm for the RANS equations.

-The PGD approximation $\turbNUpgd$ of the turbulent viscosity is obtained introducing the separated form of the eddy viscosity $\nuTpgd$ in~\eqref{eq:nuT}.
-It is worth noticing that the function $f_{v1}$ is not separable analytically.
-Hence, as detailed in remark~\ref{rmrk:nonSeparable}, a high-dimensional reconstruction in the space $\Omega \times \bI$ to perform interpolation in $\Omega$ and $\bI$ separately, or a numerical strategy for PGD separation~\cite{PD-DZGH-18,Diez-DZGH-19} is required.
-The former strategy is employed in the simulations in section~\ref{sc:simulations}.
+It is worth noticing that the function $f_{v1}$ in equation~\eqref{eq:nuT} is not separable analytically.
+Hence, as detailed in remark~\ref{rmrk:nonSeparable}, either a numerical PGD separation~\cite{Modesto-MZH:15,Diez-DZGH-19} or a high-dimensional reconstruction of the function in the space $\Omega \times \bI$ to perform interpolation in $\Omega$ and $\bI$ separately, is required.
+The latter strategy is employed for the simulations in section~\ref{sc:simulations}.